gipfeli-io/documentation/docs/architecture/security/general.md

 Currently, we do not enforce Content Security Policies in the frontend.
 The backend has them added by the aforementioned helmet plugin, but there is no added benefit to that.
 CSPs should be enforced in the frontend.
 Since we're using an NGINX instance to serve our frontend, basic plugins can be used.
 However, fine-tuning CSPs requires a lot of testing and need to be adjusted for different production environments.
+See [this ticket](https://github.com/gipfeli-io/gipfeli-frontend/issues/196) for progress.